 Pondering whether or not to put your pronouns in your work email signature or your LinkedIn bio?
 Wondering how you should approach this topic with your staff and/or colleagues?
 You aren’t alone.

 The topic of pronouns and how to appropriately incorporate them into the workplace is of hot debate right now.
 We are seeing an increase in lawsuits and divisive cases to do with the use of pronouns in both academic and workplace settings.
-As a result, the answer to how to use pronouns appropriately seems to be blurred for many people.
+As a result, the answer to how to use pronouns in the workplace appropriately seems to be blurred for many people.

 Let’s discuss in more detail how to do this and why it is so important in the first place.